Canon G1 X Mark III vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Nikon D750?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G1 X Mark III:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 6 flaps/sec) to capture the decisive moment.